i-translation/dnsguide/chapter1.md

 | NSCOUNT  | Authority Count      | 16 bits            | The number of entries in the Authority Section                                                                                                                                      |
 | ARCOUNT  | Additional Count     | 16 bits            | The number of entries in the Additional Section                                                                                                                                     |

-The question is quite a bit less scary:
+The question is quite a bit less scary (恐怖的｜吓人的):

 | Field  | Type           | Description                                                          |
 | ------ | -------------- | -------------------------------------------------------------------- |